-Wild Welfare has been in Vietnam, facilitating an animal welfare workshop, held after the Vietnam Zoo Association (VZA)’s annual meeting at Dam Sen Zoo, Ho Chi Minh City.
+Wild Welfare has been in Vietnam, facilitating an animal welfare workshop, held after the Vietnam Zoos Association (VZA)’s annual meeting at Dam Sen Zoo in Ho Chi Minh city.

 More than 30 people from the 18 different VZA members were in attendance and we were gratefully supported by volunteer Sarah Blake, who has spent the last three months working at Hanoi Zoo in partnership with Animals Asia, Wild Welfare and the Yorkshire Wildlife Park Foundation.

 We first met with Dam Sen Zoo staff in January and were asked to host the welfare workshop, within our remit of improving animal welfare and ending suffering in captivity.
 These changes will only come about if we develop capacity and understanding from within the communities we are working with – something that takes time and positive collaboration.